Yes, Cuba is a wonderful place with days on endless beaches and nights at hot bars. Nevertheless, brace yourself for Cuba.

 They can provide you with more or less real Cohibas at a more or less good price.

 They can hook you up with a lady or a man – or even function as your special lady or man.

 So the trade of a jinetero is very diverse and often not very decent.

 And, sadly, they also break hearts.

 Often, lines between prostitution, jineterism, and genuine affection are blurred.
-People meet, people get involved, people are happy, people fall in love.
+People meet, people get involved, people are happy, and people fall in love.

-Eventually, one of them leaves, the other can’t – and doesn’t know whether they will ever meet again.
+Eventually, one of them leaves, but the other can’t – and doesn’t know whether they will ever meet again.